zakdavlin/streaming-01-getting-started/README.md

 1. Where is this README.md file?
 1. Can you see a .gitignore file?
 1. What do you think the .gitignore file does?
 (Hint: open it.)
-1. Can you find a Python script file (.py)?
+1. Review the files and the organization.
-1. Click on the file to open it in the editor.
+1. Check the file extension (e.g., .py) to see what types of files are included.
-1. Can you figure out how to run the file?

 ## Task 10.
 Execute Python Scripts

 1. Click on the about.py file to open it for editing.
+1. Can you figure out how to run the Python file?
+Hint: look for a "play" icon ▶️.
-1. Click the run button (arrow) in the upper right to execute.
+1. Click the run button (arrow) in the upper right to execute/run.
+1. Watch what happens in the intergrated terminal window.
+1. Click in the terminal window.
+1. Hit the up arrow key 🔼 on your keyboad to get the last command.
+1. Hit Return (or Enter) to rerun the file using the python command.
 1. If successful, you should get a new about.txt file.

 For more information about options for executing a Python program in VS Code, see [Run Hello World](https://code.visualstudio.com/docs/python/python-tutorial#_run-hello-world).

-About.py provides a lot of useful information about your Python environment.
+The about module provides a lot of useful information about your Python environment.
 Review these paths carefully - it tells alot about your Python installation and environment.

-Open, read, and run each of the remaining files in order.
+Open, read, and run each remaining .py file/script/module in order.
-You don't need to understand the code yet.
+You don't need to fully understand the code yet.

 Instead, try to figure out what each file is doing.
-Like learning any new language, reading is bit easier than writing - we can learn much just by seeing it.
+Like learning any new language, reading is a bit easier than writing - we can learn much just by seeing it.

 By the end of the course, the code will make much more sense.

+When you finish, you'll have generated several new data files.
+The streaming process will run continously for quite a while.
+Read the comments in the file to learn how to stop the process.

+✅ Creating and running Python scripts is a generally useful skill in analytics.

 ## Task 11.
 Check the Boxes